anishitomi/anishitomi/README.md

 - Hi, I’m Andrew Nishitomi
 - I am currently a Student at Chaminade Univeristy of Honolulu
-- I am studying Criminal Justice and Data Science, Analytics, and Vizualization with a Minor in Forensic Science
+- I am studying Criminal Justice and Data Science, Analytics, and Vizualization
 - How to reach me is andrewnishitomi808@gmail.com or andrew.nishitomi@student.chaminade.edu

 <!---